 This is the user documentation for the flink kernel modules.
 They offer drivers capabilities to communicate with various hardware interfaces.
 For more information about the inner workings see flink Linux Kernel Modules on Github.
 The driver API can be found under API

 When flink is used on a Linux based system the flink library in userspace communicates with the hardware by means of several kernel modules.
 The basic module is flink.ko.
 Further, every flink device needs one more kernel module for each hardware interface which is used to communicate with an external FPGA.
-This could be flink_pci.ko or flink_spi.ko.
-They use the appropriate Linux subsystem pci or spi, respectively.
+This could be flink_pci.ko, flink_spi.ko, flink_lpb or flink_eim.
+They use the appropriate underlying subsystem for the particular bus.

 Choose the target plattform and find its appropriate kernel configuration together with the kernel headers.
 Find more help about this in Compiling a New Kernel

 Build for a plattform different from the host with: